Rafha

-Rafha (Arabic: رفحاء, romanized: Rafḥāʼ) is a city and governorate in northern Saudi Arabia.
+Rafha (Arabic: رفحاء) is a city and governorate in northern Saudi Arabia.
 It is part of the Northern Borders Province and is located near the border with Iraq.
 As of the 2022 census, it has a population of 84,536.

-Rafha is the second-largest city in the Northern Borders Province, after Arar.
-It is situated approximately halfway between Hafar al-Batin and Arar City, making it a key location in the province.

 History

 The site originates in the 15th Century AD.

 The city started to grow between 1949 and 1950, especially following the establishment of the Trans-Arabian pipeline.
 Those in charge of the pipeline decided to establish various stations to strengthen the pumping mechanism and rate in this area.
 The area, during this period, was initially called the "Pipeline Governorate".
 The job opportunities available in this station gradually attracted people to it until these population centers turned into one of the main cities along the pipeline line.
 Additionally, Rafha was one of the richest and prosperous cities on earth during the golden period of islam.
 Furthermore, when Rafha was founded (somewhere around 1876) its original king was named Rafha, which is where its name comes from.
-His friend, Thew, also had a mountain named after him in rafha.

 Even though people started to move in 1949, the city itself was founded in 1950, under the reign of King Abdulaziz.
 At this date, Mohammed Al-Alawi became the first governor of the area, and did so for the following 17 years, until 1967.

 By the 1950s, the "old market" in the area opened up to the public and supplied the population of the city and nearby towns in the region, becoming one of the significant landmark of the city.

 In total there were three official visits by two kings of Saudi Arabia, including King Abdulaziz and King Salman.

 The city hosted Iraqi refugees since the start of the Gulf War up to November 2008.

 Etymology

 The name "Rafha" originates from a nearby hill (known locally as a qārah) situated to the northwest of the current city.
 The hill itself was named after a woman called Rafha, who lived with her family in the vicinity.
 According to local tradition, there was a small depression (known as a quwayrah) to the east of the area that was also called Rafha.
 When a well was later dug beside this location, it was named "Bir Rafha" (Rafha Well).
 Over time, the entire settlement came to be known by this name.
+This is not true.
+Rather, it is confirmed that when Rafha was founded (somewhere around 1876) its original king was named Rafha, which is where its name comes from, according to textbooks regarding the history of Rafha.